smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 !@

 @![iOS, android, javaSE, javaEE]
+#### Custom Keys (RPC 7.1+)
-Each keyboard layout has a number of keys that can be customized to more serve the app needs.
-For example, you can set two of the customizable keys in `QWERTY` layout to be "!" and "?"
+Each keyboard layout has a number of keys that can be customized to your app's needs.
+For example, you could set two of the customizable keys in `QWERTY` layout to be "!" and "?" as seen in the image below.
+The available number and location of these custom keys is determined by the connected head unit.

 ![Custom Keys](assets/keyboard_querty_custom_keys.png)
 !@